simple-is-awesome/Hugo-Theme-Simple/README.md

  - step6

-    - Add、Commit and Push your repo to github.
+    - Add、Commit and Push your repo to GitHub.
-    - Import your github repo to Netlify or Vercel to enjoy auto deployment.
+    - Import your GitHub repo to Netlify or Vercel to enjoy auto deployment.
 You can find more information in hugo official docs [Hosting & Deployment](https://gohugo.io/hosting-and-deployment/) or other resources On the Internet.

 Happy blogging! :blush: :blush: :blush: